jeffgore00/jg_ts_react_node_project_skeleton/README.md

 ### Testing

 - Unit testing with Jest, utilizing its code coverage reporter
-  - ...in conjunction with react-testing-library for the frontend...
+  - ...in conjunction with React Testing Library for the frontend...
-  - ...and supertest for API tests on the backend.
+  - ...and SuperTest for API tests on the backend.
 - Automation with WebdriverIO/Jasmine with one passing test out of the box
-  - Custom CLI flags built in to facilitate ease of use
+  - Custom `wdio` CLI flags built in to facilitate ease of use
-  - locally with Chromedriver, headless with Selenium Docker
+  - Runnable on your local machine in Chrome with Chromedriver, or in headless mode in a handful of browsers with Selenium Docker
-  - option to save screenshots of tests at the point of failing or of completion
+  - Has the option to save screenshots of tests at the point of failing or of completion
-  - Automatic logging of the URL whenever a page is opened
+  - Whenever WebdriverIO loads a new URL, logs the URL to the console

 ### Client Bundle Optimization

-- Webpack with React loaded externally to minimize build size, option to bundle if offline
+- Webpack with React loaded externally to minimize build size; option to bundle if offline
 - A gzip-compressed client-side bundle
 - A report from webpack-build-analyzer to help manage dependency size
 - Source maps for debugging in the browser